Unorganized North Algoma District: Ophir

 Gold Mining Company (named after the biblical Ophir) to purchase the land in 1892.
 A small mining town was built, and gold mining operations commenced in 1893, producing 2489 tons of ore worth $8459.
 Operations ceased due to a financial panic in the United States and a fatal mining accident.
 The name of the mine and lake were changed to Havilah, another biblical reference, as mining resumed from 1910 to 1911, but the operation and its buildings were subsequently abandoned.
-Ophir and area are still home to abandoned mine shafts and buildings, however much are on private property and have not been maintained in decades—the area has also been referred to as 'Mcphee's Valley', an ode to a former family who settled in the community.
+Ophir and area are still home to abandoned mine shafts and buildings; however, much are on private property and have not been maintained in decade.
+The area has also been referred to as 'Mcphee's Valley', an ode to a former family who settled in the community.
 Ophir has a volunteer fire department and area roads are patrolled by the OPP; major government services are delivered either 25 km south, via Highway 638, in Bruce Mines, or 59 km to the east via 638 & Highway 17, in Sault Ste.
 Marie.

 Ophir was the birthplace of the late Dr. James McPhee, a veteran of World War II who was shot down from the sky in Germany, he was imprisoned in a German war camp near Auschwitz, and later escaped—he would ultimately help found the Mackenzie Richmond Hill Hospital, where he was chief of staff.
 McPhee would later serve as president of the Ontario College of Family Physicians in 1970–71, he closed his family practice in 1992 but worked as a surgical assistant until he was 84.
-McPhee passed away in 2019, at the age of 94, in Barrie, at the Royal Victoria Hospital.
+McPhee died in 2019, at the age of 94, in Barrie, at the Royal Victoria Hospital.